nmathewson/walking-onions-wip/specs/04-reconstructing-endives.md

 relay encounters an ENDIVE that cannot be verified, then the ENDIVE cannot be expanded.

-> NOTE: conceivably there should there be some way to define an index as a
+> NOTE: conceivably should there be some way to define an index as a
 > subset of another index, with elements weighted in different ways?
 In
 > other words, "Index a is index b, except multiply these relays by 0 and
 > these relays by 1.2".
 We can keep this idea sitting around in case there